AmpyFin/Hyper-Model/README.md

 ## Introduction

-AmpyFin is an advanced AI-powered trading system designed to trade within the NASDAQ-100.
-It leverages machine learning and algorithmic trading strategies to make data-driven investment decisions.
+AmpyFin Hyper-Model is a specialized subset of the AmpyFin trading system specifically designed to be more opportunistic and less pragmatic in its trading approach.
+While the standard AmpyFin system balances risk and reward, the Hyper-Model is configured through `control.py` to take more calculated risks, potentially yielding higher returns in favorable market conditions.

+This model leverages the same core AI-powered trading framework as AmpyFin but with adjusted parameters to identify and capitalize on higher-potential trading opportunities within the NASDAQ-100.
+The Hyper-Model employs more aggressive strategy weighting, specialized profit/loss ratios, and optimized asset allocation limits that favor opportunistic positions.

 ### Mission

-The primary goal of AmpyFin as an open source project is to:
+The primary goal of AmpyFin Hyper-Model as an open source project is to:

 - **Democratize Algorithmic Trading**: Make proven trading frameworks available for everyone to use freely
 - **Provide Transparency**: Offer insights into how machine learning can be applied to financial markets
 - **Fill a Gap**: Contribute to the open source community where there are few published frameworks for effective trading systems
 - **Enable Collaboration**: Create a platform for traders and developers to build upon and improve together
+- **Explore Opportunistic Strategies**: Demonstrate how parameter adjustments can create more aggressive trading models for those seeking higher-risk, higher-reward approaches

-While there are many theoretical trading models in academic literature, AmpyFin aims to bridge the gap between theory and practice with a working implementation that the community can use, study, and enhance.
+While there are many theoretical trading models in academic literature, AmpyFin Hyper-Model aims to bridge the gap between theory and practice with a working implementation that the community can use, study, and enhance, particularly for those interested in more opportunistic trading strategies.

 ## Tutorial Playlist